1nF0rmed/oxydra/README.md

 Or use the web configurator under **Agent Config → Tools → Browser** for workspace defaults and **User Config → Behavior** for per-user restrictions.

 **How it works:** The Browser Automation skill is a markdown document embedded in the Oxydra binary.
 When browser is enabled and Pinchtab starts successfully, the skill is automatically injected into the agent's system prompt with the Pinchtab API URL pre-filled.
-The shell sandbox is also automatically extended to allow `curl`, `jq`, `sleep`, and shell operators (`&&`, `|`, `$()`) — no manual shell config changes needed.
-The agent then drives the browser entirely through `curl` calls to Pinchtab's REST API, keeping all browser activity inside the sandboxed container.
+The agent uses the built-in `browser` tool for common browser actions, and the shell sandbox is also extended to allow `curl`, `jq`, `sleep`, and shell operators when file-oriented Pinchtab flows are needed.
+Browser activity stays inside the sandboxed guest environment.

 The guest containers now run unprivileged by default.
 When launched by the runner, they are mapped to your host UID/GID when possible so bind-mounted workspaces stay writable.